 Addressing security debt is not just a technical challenge but a financial and managerial one.
 A majority, 60% of Chief Information Security Officers (CISOs), cite budget constraints as the primary hurdle in addressing security debt effectively.
 The McKinsey Cybersecurity Survey underscores this reality, highlighting how severely limited budgets inhibit the ability to undertake comprehensive vulnerability management.

 These constraints lead organisations to spend an average of 10% more on security tools due to inadequate vulnerability management.
 Essentially, limited budgetary allocations force many companies into a reactive, rather than proactive, stance on cybersecurity, leaving them vulnerable to constant threats and the associated high costs.
+The irony is that many of these same organisations will still approve emergency spend after an incident because the post-breach invoice is politically unavoidable in a way that preventive investment rarely is.

 Despite the rising consensus on the escalating costs of security debt, a contrarian viewpoint suggests that strategic investments in security tools and automation could mitigate these projected costs significantly.
 Proponents argue that, when integrated with robust management practices, such investments could provide a more stable financial impact than expected, allowing organisations to maintain operational efficiency without succumbing to rising cybersecurity costs.